Saga of Pliocene Exile: Operancy and latency

 Operancy: Psychic powers which are available for conscious, controlled use by a person.
-Basically, one is considered operant if they have psychic abilities and can consciously use them.
 In the Pliocene Epoch, the Firvulag were naturally operant.
 They did not require torcs or other mechanical assistance to be able to use their psychic powers.

 Operant humans in the Galactic Milieu are not allowed to enter Exile, so most humans in the Pliocene are latent at most.
 The few who are operant are sometimes categorized using terms from the Milieu.
-These categories include adept (stronger and more in control of their abilities then basic operants, roughly 1 in 10 of operants) masterclass (a well above normal level of metapsychic power roughly 1 in 10,000), the grand master class adepts (extremely powerful metapsychic abilities in 1 or more categories, like Elizabeth.
+These categories include adept (stronger and more in control of their abilities than basic operants, roughly 1 in 10 of operants) masterclass (a well above normal level of metapsychic power roughly 1 in 10,000), the grand master class adepts (extremely powerful metapsychic abilities in 1 or more categories, like Elizabeth.
 One in a million) and the Paramount Grand Masters (with truly world-shaking metapsychic powers.
-This incredibly rare group, about one per billion humans include Marc Remillard (leader of the Metapsychic Rebellion), Aiken Drum/Aiken Lugonn, and Felice Landry).
+This incredibly rare group, about one per billion humans include Marc Remillard.
 Individuals generally have different levels of ability in the various classes of metapsychic powers they may possess.
-For instance, Felice Landry is Paramount in creativity, PK, and Coercion, but roughly masterclass in farspeak and only adept in redaction.

 Latency: Psychic powers which, although present, cannot be consciously used by a person – because of a lack of training, inhibiting factors, trauma, or mental blocks of uncertain origin.
 In theory, all humans have some psychic abilities, even though they may be hopelessly latent or extremely meager.
 The Tanu and the vast majority of humans are latents, with most humans having extremely meager abilities.
 The Tanu use torcs to allow them to use their psychic powers.

 In places May implies that individuals noted for possession of an extremely high level of a skill or an attribute are often latents who make unconscious use of their metapsychic powers.
 For example, Felice (an individual with extremely powerful latencies) has a natural ability to control animals, and many individuals with latent Creative powers are gifted artists or scientists, while those with latent Coercive ability may have substantial charisma – animal magnetism.